asg017/sqlite-vec/bindings/elixir/README.md

 ## Getting Started

-`SqliteVec.path/0` returns the path of the downloaded library.
+`SqliteVec.path/0` returns the path of the loadable library.
 Therefore, you can load the extension using this path.

 For instance with `Exqlite`: